 The exhibition's purpose is to better recognize some of the sources and characters of art made by contemporary artists of Caribbean descent.
 The Caribbean was the fulcrum of the European invasion of what came to be called the Americas.
 It is a place of historical transitions, which continue today.
 The work of some of the best Caribbean artists reveals memories, social changes, and migratory experiences that I call "transitions."
 There are twenty artists in the show.
 Most were born in the Caribbean and migrated to the US.
 This essay focuses on the countries of the artists in the exhibition.
 Some were born in the US to Caribbean parents, and others live in the Caribbean.
 All exhibit internationally.
-They come from Cuba, Curaçao, Dominican Republic, Haiti, Jamaica, Puerto Rico, Trinidad & Tobago, and the US.
-They are painters, printmakers, photographers, videomakers, installation and performance artists.
+They come from Cuba, Curacao, Dominican Republic, Haiti, Jamaica, Puerto Rico, Trinidad & Tobago, and the US.
+They are painters, printmakers, photographers, video-makers, installation and performance artists.

 The Caribbean is a cultural region that extends beyond the islands in the Caribbean Sea to parts of the South American mainland territories of Guyana, Suriname, and French Guiana.
 Four European language groups are spoken in the Caribbean: English, Spanish, French, and Dutch.
 They speak African-based Creole languages, as well.
 The Caribbean is known for fine beaches and tourism.
 And, indeed, much of the Caribbean's economy comes from tourism.
 However, that is not the culture of the Caribbean.
-The general culture of the Caribbean comes primarily from its African slave heritage, and European, Indian, Chinese, and and space would have seemed infinite; in the Caribbean, it would have seemed limited, even if lucrative to the ruling class.
+The general culture of the Caribbean comes primarily from its African slave heritage, and European, Indian, Chinese, and Middle Eastern immigration.
+The indigenous Amerindian population is virtually extinct in most of the Caribbean.

+The first newcomers were Europeans, who came for conquest, exploitation and wealth.
+Africans, Indians, Chinese, and most others came, by force or voluntarily, to labor.
+Perhaps many of this latter group think of the sea as a passage of trauma, even if only subliminally.
+They think of the land, even if they may have come to love it, as a place far away from home.
+Whereas in the US, for example, land and space would have seemed infinite; in the Caribbean, it would have seemed limited, even if lucrative to the ruling class.
 To the enslaved, it was a prison.
 The people of the Caribbean, historical subjects of European powers, are free nations today.
 They have many differences but share many things, as well.
 They share memories of other lands and cultures.
 They share the experience of being transplanted, enslaved, forced to labor and to struggle for independence, creating hybrid cultures and religions, and a historic and continuing migration in body and spirit.